 Narrate your story

-If you want to engage your audience forget about the impact of data - give them a captivating story!
+If you want to engage your audience forget about the impact of data – give them a captivating story!
 Think of why you decided to conduct the research in the first place.
 You didn’t know how to reach your target group?
-You noticed a drop in the interest of a certain group of users?
+Have you noticed a drop in the interest of a certain group of users?
 Your competition completely changed their tactics?
 Those details will surely grab the attention of your readers and help them engage in the issues you tackling.
 Try to describe your way of thinking that brought you to this place.
 Why did you conduct the research?
 What prompted you to choose online surveys and what effects do you expect from this report?
 Strive to make your communication direct and clear for all kinds of audience.

 Focus on the specific details

 If you don’t want your report to be average don’t describe average data.
 Information that is too general is rarely interesting.
 Focus on a specific section: people 55+ who opted for the competition; service users owning cats; loyal customers with mustaches; new clients favoring red color and married to women called Anna … see … now it gets interesting …